Maurizio Minghella: Murders between 1997 and 2001

-In March 1997, Minghella killed 53-year-old sex worker Loredana Maccario in a woman's home in the Turin neighborhood of San Salvario.
+In March 1997, Minghella killed 53-year-old sex worker Loredana Maccario in a woman's home in the Turin neighbourhood of San Salvario.

 In May, 20-year-old Moroccan sex worker Fatima H'Didou was raped and then strangled with the snare of a tracksuit in Caselette.

-On February 14, 1998, he strangled 29-year-old sex worker Albanian Floreta Islami with a scarf in Rivoli.
+On 14 February 1998, he strangled 29-year-old Albanian sex worker Floreta Islami with a scarf in Rivoli.

-On January 30, 1999, he strangled 73-year-old sex worker Cosima "Gina" Guido, from Taranto, with a scarf, in her apartment in the center of Turin.
-On the stairs of the woman's pied-à-terre two pieces of a kitchen towel with organic traces belonging to Minghella were found.
-She too was a sex worker.
+On 30 January 1999, he strangled 73-year-old sex worker Cosima "Gina" Guido, from Taranto, with a scarf, in her apartment in the centre of Turin.
+On the stairs of the woman's pied-à-terre, two pieces of a kitchen towel with organic traces belonging to Minghella were found.

-27-year-old Florentina "Tina" Motoc was killed on the night between February 16 and 17, 2001.
+27-year-old Florentina "Tina" Motoc was killed on the night between 16 and 17 February 2001.
 She suffered brutal injuries to the face and head, with Minghella attempting to get rid of her clothes by starting a small bonfire.

 Due to the last murder, Minghella's DNA traces, complete or partial impressions found in the places of the crimes, the similar modus operandi and the time slot in which the murders occurred (all after 5 o'clock), lead to the authorities arresting him.

 Second arrest and trial

-Minghella was arrested on March 7, 2001, and the victims' cell phones were found with their registration numbers deleted.
-His own cell phone was traced to the area where Motoc was located at the evening of the crime.
-Imprisoned in the Vallette prison, he tried to escape from through the laundry in the spring of 2001, but managed to get to the first wall only.
+Minghella was arrested on 7 March 2001, and the victims' cell phones were found with their registration numbers deleted.
+His own cell phone was traced to the area where Motoc was located on the evening of the crime.
+Imprisoned in the Vallette prison, he tried to escape through the laundry in the spring of 2001, but didn't manage to go past the first wall.

-He was transferred to the Biella prison, and on the morning of January 2, 2003, he was hospitalized for chest and arm pain in the town's emergency room, managing to escape from through a bath.
+He was transferred to the Biella prison, and on the morning of 2 January 2003, he was hospitalized for chest and arm pain in the town's emergency room, managing to escape through a bath.
 Minghella was recaptured at 10 PM the same day near the train station.